LingkaiZhu1999/model_serving/README.md

 # Fetch data

-To use the fetch_data.py script, first set a environment variable "token" with your GitHub developer api key
+To use the fetch_data.py script, first set an environment variable "token" with your GitHub developer api key

+# How to use ModelWrapper
+The modelwrapper class is used to save a model along with its feature selection and scaling process, use it like: model_process = ModelWrapper(MODEL, FEATURE_SELECTION_FUNCTION, SCALER)

+Then you can save the model in a standard way no matter what the model was in the first place.
+Method for this is .save("DIRECTORY_NAME") where the directory name is what the model directory will be called.

+To load a model, use the following syntax: model_process = ModelWrapper.loadModel("DIRECTORY_NAME").
+Where directory name is the name of the model directory